vo1teq/ssh-automation/README.md

 Hello Guys,

-first off all, this one is my first bash-code and i'm really excited about this one.
+first off all, this one is my first bash-code and i'm really excited about it.

 You can use this with multiple if statements for every other server u want to connect to with ssh.